 You may have ADD/ADHD, Mild Traumatic Brain Injury (MTBI), anxiety, depression and PTSD.
-You may want your or your child's brain to function better so that you or your child can perform more effectively at home, school, or at work.
+You may want your brain to function better so that you can perform more effectively at home, school, or at work.
 You may want to change your brain with the help of a non-invasive therapy like Neurofeedback (Neuro = brain) (feedback = information to itself).
 Neurofeedback or Brain Biofeedback is a self-healing therapy, which facilitates healing yourself through the use of information given back to the brain by a computer.
 This information allows your brain to grow different and healthier pathways resulting in changes in behaviour, such as less impulsivity or reactivity; more focus and attention; better reading and/or math skills, less anxiety, or depression.
 As in EMDR, where the brain did all the work almost automatically, Neurofeedback also helps you help the brain do the work to fix itself, hence a self-healing therapy.
 Neurofeedback training is training in self-regulation, that is, you learn how to control your brainwaves.
 Research on Neurofeedback has reported significant improvements in people who have difficulties with attention deficit, attention deficit hyperactivity disorder, learning disorders, seizure disorders, closed head injuries, mood disorders, PTSD, and many other conditions.
 The outcomes using Neurofeedback as reported in research articles are significant and extraordinary.

 Biofeedback has been around since 1875, and is endorsed by the American Surgeon General, Dr. Regina Benjamin as a viable therapy.
 Neurofeedback is a subset of biofeedback that deals exclusively with the brain.